Ne-Se-Chete/AppolicaIntern2024/README.md

 5. <del> To test the whole project<del>

 ### What we did
-1. We had a daily meet on which discussed the plan for the day.
+1. We had a daily meeting to discuss the plan for the day.
 2. We added the functionalities we started developing for the bot
-3. We started making the desing
+3. We started making the design
-4. We made the desing to be cool
+4. We made the design to be cool
 5. We added many commands for the bot that we will describe in the slack_bot branch
 6. We tested the whole thing and it works!!